Key takeaways

 What is the role of cash and cash equivalents in my investment portfolio?

-If you’re a retiree, cash can help provide peace of mind that you have sufficient liquid reserves to weather periods of uncertainty or a downturn in the economy.
-A portion of your retirement portfolio can be directed to cash equivalents to help you reliably meet income needs over a 2-3 year period, ensuring that those funds aren’t subject to equity or bond market fluctuation.
+For example, cash provides retirees with peace of mind that they have sufficient liquid reserves to weather periods of uncertainty or an economic downturn.
+A portion of a retirement portfolio can be directed to cash equivalents to help meet income needs over a 2- or 3-year period.
+Those funds won’t be subject to equity or bond market fluctuation.

-Those with years to go before retirement and primarily focused on wealth accumulation have the flexibility to take more investment risk.
+Investors with years to go before retirement and primarily focused on wealth accumulation have the flexibility to seek higher returns that come with an associated risk.
 Holding a modest percentage of your portfolio in cash and cash equivalents allows you to quickly take advantage of investment opportunities, particularly at times of market disruptions or fluctuation.

 How much cash should I have in my portfolio?